jcwoods/DataRake/README.md

 In general, a Rake is an abstract base class which finds "issues".
 When an issue is found, it creates a RakeMatch.

 Rake contains subclasses:
 * RakePattern - a pattern-based detector.
-This will be discussed further below.
 * FileTypeContextRake - applies different patterns based on file type (extension).
-These are discussed further below.
 * RakeEntropy - detects areas within files that rank as high entropy (randomness, as keys, passwords, etc).
 Entropy measure is discussed further below.
 * RakeFileMeta - identifies issues based on file metadata, such as names (eg, id_rsa, .npmrc).